gui11aume/CRISPR_screen/README.md

+This procedure describes what I do to analyze the results of screens performed with lentiCRISPR v2 (https://www.addgene.org/52961/).

 The genomic DNA is amplified with 4 staggered forward primers.
 This is to avoid having the same sequence in every read (the constant sequence right in front of the gRNA).
 Also, the primers contain a random stretch of BVHD